data2intelligence/SecAct_main/README.md

-# Performance comparison for SecAct paper
+# Reproduction for SecAct paper

-These are scripts for generating the signaling signatures of secreted proteins and evaluating their prediction accuracy.
+These are scripts for generating the signaling signatures of secreted proteins, evaluating their prediction accuracy, and demonstrating the downstream applications.
-The data for evaluation are available for public download upon paper acceptance.